A four day, three night coastal escape in Victor Harbor

 For those looking to stretch their legs, take on the 800 metre Bluff Summit Trail, a short yet rewarding climb to a breathtaking lookout.

-Or, if adrenaline is what you seek, head to the Bluff earlier in the afternoon and lean into the thrill of Off the Bluff Abseiling.
+Or, if adrenaline is what you seek, head to The Bluff earlier in the afternoon and lean into the thrill of Off the Bluff Abseiling.
 Suspended 97 metres above the ocean, you’ll descend the rugged cliffs with nothing but stunning coastal views stretching before you.
 Run by Surf & Sun, this two-hour experience promises exhilaration and an entirely new perspective on Victor Harbor’s wild beauty.

 In Victor Harbor, each night is an invitation to a restful journey, a preamble to tomorrow’s adventures.
 Choose your refuge and let the magic of the night weave dreams of days yet to come.
 Book an entire house for a group stay, opt for individual rooms in a cozy hotel, or reside in one of many retreats just walking distance apart.